League Rules of Play

 Detailed Rules

 We strive to stick as closely to the 1860 rules as possible.
-At times, the playing field or other conditions may force us to bend the rules just a bit.
+At times, the playing field or other conditions may force changes or compromises.

-The 1860 rules in detail, as established by the National Association of Base-Ball Players on March 14, 1860 are listed below in italics.
-Rule interpretations and modifications made by the ATVBBL are in bold.
+The 1860 rules in detail, as established by the National Association of Base-Ball Players on March 14, 1860 are listed below.
+Rule interpretations and modifications made by the ATVBBL are in italics.

 The ATVBBL has set the ideal length between bases at 80 feet.
 This may be adjusted depending on which field we are playing on at the time.
 Some fields we play on may be little league or softball fields, which are set up for 65-75 foot base paths.
 In situations where placing first base 80 feet from home plate would put the base in the outfield, the base paths are shortened.
 On the rare occasion where a game is played on an actual professional field (such as Warren Ballpark in Bisbee), the full 90 foot base paths are used.